pactumjs/pactum/docs/interactions.md

 # Interactions

 An interaction is an individual message that combines a request sent by the consumer & minimal expected response replied by the provider.
-Interactions help you to control the the state of your providers (mock server).
+Interactions help you to control the state of your providers (mock server).
 They are categorized into two:

 * Mock Interaction
 * Pact Interaction